Vaccine numbers drop despite ongoing virus surge

-INDIANAPOLIS — Statewide COVID-19 cases remain high and hospitalizations area nearing an all-time peak again, but Indiana continues to barely dent the approximately half of Hoosiers who haven't received vaccines.
+INDIANAPOLIS — Statewide COVID-19 cases remain high and hospitalizations are nearing an all-time peak again, but Indiana continues to barely dent the approximately half of Hoosiers who haven’t received vaccines.

 Statewide and local vaccine numbers for first-time recipients dropped compared to a week ago, back to the level they were about two weeks back before a small uptick.